Internal Training for ICS Students and Researchers

 Sunoikisis Digital Classics Programme

-The 2024–25 SunoikisisDC Digital Approaches to Cultural Heritage programme will be available here in late 2024.
+The 2024–25 SunoikisisDC Digital Approaches to Cultural Heritage programme is available here.
 The programme will be taught online from January to March 2025.

 The Sunoikisis Digital Classics training videos are widely used to Masters-level teaching worldwide and can also be used as supporting materials for other kinds of courses and workshops or in independent learning at any level.
 The sessions cover a mix of practical methods, theoretical discussion and research applications of digital approaches to ancient languages, texts and material heritage.